Logging and Troubleshooting

 3. Troubleshooting Topics

-Ensure logging is not set to ERROR-only for all components.
+• Ensure logging is not set to ERROR or CRITICAL for all components.

-Use DEBUG level for the affected component(s), repeat the action, and consult logs/Console output.
+• Use INFO level for the affected component(s), repeat the action, and consult logs/Console output.

 If you need more detailed guidance, refer to the main documentation or contact the maintainers.